cosmos/cosmos-sdk/x/epochs/README.md

 would like to be signaled once every period.
 So another module can specify it wants to execute code once a week, starting at UTC-time = x.
-`epochs` creates a generalized epoch interface to other modules so that they can easily be signalled upon such events.
+`epochs` creates a generalized epoch interface to other modules so that they can easily be signaled upon such events.

 ## Contents